ufrgs-hyman/meican/docs/guide/installation-centos.md

 chkconfig iptables off
 ```

-####1.8.
+####1.9.
 SELinux configuration

-MEICAN requires the permissive mode of SELinux.
+MEICAN requires the SELinux disabled or in permissive mode.
+To enable the permissive mode execute:

 ```
 setenforce 0